Pathgather/pulsey/README.md

 NEXT FEATURES

 CORE
-- swap next button with finish button and trigger simple toggle if its the last dot

 - detect if next pulse is offscreen and animate document scroll to it
 - tooltips recognize whether they are overflowing the screen and reposition themselves automatically, unless user decides to turn this functionality off
 - give users option for Tooltip component to animate between dots, in addition to current version.
 - Pulsey shows ordered or unordered dots
 - option to show dot or not (in case they just want to use the next button)
 - basic optional welcome screen with customizable header, message, button, etc.

 NICETIES
+- swap text of next button with 'finish' if its the last dot
 - option to nav by keyboard
 - detect if no dots are left, and show "finish" in place of "next" in the next button
 - provide user with multiple pre-designed options for look and animation of dots and tooltips just by changing one option.  or they can choose to use their own css.